1995parham-learning/retool101/README.md

 ## Introduction

 Retool helps you to build admin panels and dashboards with ease.
 Because of internet issues in Iran, I am going to use its on-promise setup.
+The on-promise setup is done based on this [repository](https://github.com/tryretool/retool-onpremise).

 ## [Step-by-Step](https://retool.com/self-hosted)